thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 Religious texts written a few thousand years ago aimed to bring structure to human’s agricultural life, are now fading into irrelevance.
 The more humankind understands their universe, the less structure and constraints they find there is to their own lives.

-And so the countdown to death is imbued with its first challenge: to bring value and meaning to *your own* life, to make *your own* sparkle of life worth its while.
+And so the countdown to death is imbued with a challenge: to bring value and meaning to *your own* life, to make *your own* sparkle of life worth its while.
 To be human is to be challenged by this.

-**Biochemistry distracts us from death**
+## **Distractions from the awareness of death**

 The 8 hours countdown took quite a bit of time to warm up and cool down as well.
 To realize the truth written in this essay, it took me 25 years.
 So that’s 2.5 hours gone.